lorettayong/Customer-Churn-Prediction/README.md

 **Implications for Churn and Actionable Insights**

-The feature importance analysis provides critical insights into the underlying reasons for customer churn, which directly informs business strategies:
+The feature importance analysis has provided critical insights into the underlying reasons for customer churn, which would directly inform business strategies:

    * Dominant Driver: Contract Type (`Contract_Month-to-month`): This feature is overwhelmingly the most significant predictor of churn.
 Customers on month-to-month contracts exhibit minimal commitment and are highly susceptible to churn due to perceived lack of value, minor dissatisfaction, or competitive offers.
      * Actionable insight: The top priority for retention should be to convert these customers to longer-term contracts (e.g. one- or two-years) through targeted promotions, bundled services, or loyalty programmes that highlight long-term value and benefits.